Overview

 - Setup — Create the service.

-- Trust Source Management — Load, list, refresh, and delete trust sources.
+- Trust Source Management — Load, list, monitor, and refresh trust sources.

 - Verifier Integration — Link to Verifier2 for automatic trust verification.